OUCHUNYU/framewut/README.md

 Requests/sec:     97.92
 ```

 However, when we do something that's more like what we'd actually do in real life, the results, are, well more interesting.
+In the following tests, the endpoint we request makes a request of its own against a real, remote endpoint.

 First, async beats sync here: